arejaywoof/court-cases/README.md

 # court-cases

-> court filings & docket text that relate to boxing
+> court filings & docket entries that relate to boxing